OllieHunt23/Tesla/README.md

 - Colour
    * The colours are generated from colour in my images and videos.
-   * The colours i use on my home page are taken from my background image.
+   * The colours I use on my home page are taken from my background image.
    * I Used this [**Website**](https://html-color-codes.info/colors-from-image/) To get my colours
 - Font(s)
 - Navigation (Site Map)